synacts/digitalid-website/apps.md

 <div class="alert alert-warning">
     <h4>Warning and Disclaimer</h4>
-    <p>This is an early release of our contacts app to showcase core features of the <a href="{% link protocol.html %}">Digital ID Protocol</a>.
+    <p>This is an early release of our contacts app to showcase core features of the <a href="{{ site.baseurl }}{% link protocol.html %}">Digital ID Protocol</a>.
 While we give our best to safeguard your personal information, we cannot guarantee proper functioning in all situations.</p>
 </div>

 ## Download